k-nuth/database/README.md

 $ sudo ldconfig
 ```

-bitprim-database is now installed in `/usr/local/`.
+bitprim-database will now be installed in `/usr/local/`.

 **About Bitprim Database**